kaliRegenold/SeniorDesign/DesignDoc/source/testing.rst

 There are several dependencies for the projects testing design.
-For the purposes of this testing document we will divide the dependencies into software and hardware catagories.
+For the purposes of this testing document we will divide the dependencies into software and hardware categories.

 Below are a list of testing software/framework dependencies for this
 project:

-* An Ubunutu 16.04 OS
+* An Ubuntu 16.04 OS
 * Python 2.7
 * ROS Kinetic setup in as described in the project development environment section.
 * Access to the Moonrockers code repository.
-* A wifi network connection shared with the robot.
+* A WIFI network connection shared with the robot.
-* SSH capability (for comunication with robot's systems)
+* SSH capability (for communication with robot's systems)

 Below are a list of testing hardware dependencies for this project: